• Skip to primary navigation

 Next, let’s make the filling!
 I like to make my filling on the stove first.
 This does a few things.

-First, it means you will never have soupy pie or runny pie.
+It means you will never have soupy pie or runny pie.
 It also means that your filings will never shrink, so that your pie crust decorations on top stay in place even after baking.

 Best of all, it means that you get to taste the filling before you fill the pie so you always get exactly what you want every time!